Gemini-Solutions/gemblog-docs/docs/containers-without-docker.md

 ## What is a Linux Namespace

 Linux namespaces provide an abstraction layer for system resources.
 Processes running inside one namespace (e.g., `ns1`) are isolated from processes running in another namespace (`ns2`).
 This isolation ensures that each namespace has its own view of system resources.
+We'll leverage ```unshare``` to isolate the namespaces.

 ## What are Linux Control Groups (cgroups)

 Control groups are used to manage and monitor system resources such as CPU, memory, and network bandwidth.
 They enable allocation and restriction of these resources among processes or groups of processes, ensuring efficient resource utilization and isolation.
+We'll create a control group, assign memory and CPU limits and run the process with the control group.

 ## What is a Seccomp Profile